The Blower's Daughter: Cover versions

 Several cover versions of the song have been performed in different television programs around the world.
 In 2013, Australian singer Taylor Henderson covered the song for the final episode of the fifth season of The X Factor Australia.
 His cover peaked at number 43 at the ARIA Top 100 Singles Chart while the original version charted the same week at number 82.
 In 2014, American singer-songwriter Matt McAndrew performed the song for the Live Top 8 episode on the seventh season of the American talent show The Voice.
 His version had opening sales of 92,000 downloads and peaked at number 40 on the Billboard Hot 100.
 The performance led the original version to appear on the Hot Rock & Alternative Songs at number 15.
-The song was also performed by Nadeem Leigh in 2013 on the second season of The Voice UK and by Joe Moore in 2015 on the fouth season of The Voice Australia.
+The song was also performed by Nadeem Leigh in 2013 on the second season of The Voice UK and by Joe Moore in 2015 on the fourth season of The Voice Australia.

 Brazilian singer Simone made a Portuguese-language version of the song titled "Então Me Diz…", adapted by Zélia Duncan, for her 2005 live album Simone ao Vivo.
 The song peaked at number 45 in Brazil according to the Crowley Broadcast Analysis, and was featured in the Brazilian telenovela Belíssima.
 Mexican singer Kalimba included a Spanish-language version of the song under the name "No Puedo Dejarte de Amar" in his 2006 album NegroKlaro, the track features Jesús Navarro from the band Reik.